 While there are dozens to choose from, they all serve one essential purpose – to prevent damage or injury.
 Read on to learn about wheel chocks and how to use them, so you can decide which type works best for you.

-Do I Need Wheel Chocks for My RV?
+Do I Need RV Wheel Chocks for my Camper?

 Whether you are at a campground or in your driveway, always use wheel chocks for your RV.
 They are reasonably priced and easy to use, making them a preferable choice.

-Using chocks is beneficial for a few reasons.
+Using RV wheel chocks is beneficial for a few reasons.
 First, they keep the vehicle from slipping.
 Second, they prevent excess movement while walking inside the cabin.

 Although you should always use wheel chocks when parked, they are especially important when on uneven, or steep surfaces.
 Use wheel chocks in combination with air brakes, as they work best together.